Upcoming Event: H&GHS Stall at Henley Square Pavilion Market, Sunday 10 December 2023 from 10am to 3pm

 New members are always welcome.

-Download the free H&GHS app to re-live stories of the history and cultural heritage through mobile tours of some of the most popular seaside suburbs west of Adelaide!
+Download the free H&GHS app or visit its companion website https://henley.stqry.app to re-live stories of the history and cultural heritage through our mobile tours of Henley and Grange

-Interact with the tours maps, videos, panoramas and challenges.
+Interact with the tour maps, videos, panoramas and challenges.
 You will be informed, engaged and surprised.
 What’s new is sometimes much older than you think!

 You can download the app from Google Play for Android devices and the App Store for iOS devices.